xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 software engineer on [Db2 for Linux, UNIX and Windows](http://www.ibm.com/analytics/us/en/technology/db2/) at [IBM](https://www.ibm.com/us-en/).

 I'm interested in storage.
-In particular, I'm interested in building reliable storage system that can best use of underlying hardware and the distributed storage system with emphasis on performance and security.
+In particular, I'm interested in building reliable storage system that can make best use of the underlying hardware and the distributed storage system with emphasis on performance and security.
 Also, I have a side interest in human language, which usually leads to NLP.
 You can find more about me on my [LinkedIn page](http://cn.linkedin.com/in/zhu45), [resume]({attach}/assets/zeyuan-hu-cv.pdf), [CV]({attach}/assets/zeyuan-hu-cv-long.pdf), [StackOverflow](https://stackoverflow.com/users/1460102/zack), and